The IVF Funnel: Rates of Attrition in the IVF Process

 Using the IVF Funnel to Understand Your Chances of Success: The Takeaway

-IVF has been nothing short of a blessing for millions of families, but it can be a physically, emotionally, and financially challenging journey.
-Along the way, it’s important to empower yourself by understanding the stages of the journey.
+IVF has been nothing short of a blessing for millions of families, but it can be a physically, emotionally, and financially demanding journey.
+Along the way, it’s important to empower yourself by understanding what usually happens along the journey.

 Use your knowledge of the IVF funnel as a rough map.
 There are bound to be blank spots as you explore unknown territory, so be sure to ask your healthcare provider all the questions you need to feel more comfortable and take positive action to increase your odds of success while setting realistic expectations.